Does Kratom Interact With Trazodone?

 Kratom and trazodone’s interaction is considered moderate to severe.

-Kratom in high dosage can increase the sleep-inducing effect of trazodone.
+High kratom doses can potentiate the sleep-inducing effect of trazodone.
 This can lead to severe drowsiness even after the intended duration of action of the drugs.
 In addition, serotonin syndrome is a dangerous side effect of both drugs.

 Consult your prescribing physician before the use of these drugs.
 If you notice any side effects, seek help from a medical professional.

-Trazodone is a serotonin receptor antagonist and reuptake inhibitor.
-It is a triazolopyridine derivative.
+Trazodone is a drug used to treat major depressive disorder, which belongs to the class of serotonin antagonist and reuptake inhibitor (SARI) medications.
+It is a triazolopyridine derivative .

 Trazodone inhibits serotonin transporter and blocks the reuptake of serotonin, which results in improved mood.
-The drug also shows antagonism in 5-HT2A and 5-HT2c serotonin receptors.
-The drug also blocks histamine and alpha-1-adrenergic receptors.
+It also shows antagonism in 5-HT2A and 5-HT2c serotonin receptors.
+The pharmaceutical also blocks histamine and alpha-1-adrenergic receptors.

 |Interaction With Kratom||Agonistic|